bravecorvus/prometheus/SetUpEduroamOnPi.md

 You will see 2 files in there: ca.pem and cat_installer.conf.
 Copy these files into a directory of your choice that you will remember later.
 Basically, even the next step of successfully installing the eduroam profile will not allow you to connect to the internet since the script fails to change some key configuration files.

+Create a new directory in root called .cat_installer, and copy the ca.pem key file in there.

+    cd /root
+    mkdir .cat_installer
+    cp /path-to-ca.pem /root/.cat_installer.ca.pem

 Next, we will do the successful installation of the network profile for eduroam

 ## Second Installation Cycle (Successful)